 The Company and its Israeli subsidiaries are assessed under the provisions of the Income Tax Law (Inflationary Adjustments), 1985, pursuant to which the results for tax purposes are measured in Israeli currency in real terms in accordance with changes in the Israeli CPI.
-On February 26, 2008 the Israeli Parliament approved an act for the amendment of the Income Tax Ordinance (Adjustments Due to Inflation) - 1985, under which the law was terminated on December 31, 2007.

 The Company and its subsidiaries are assessed for tax purposes on an unconsolidated basis.

-The Company is an "industrial company" as defined in the Israeli Law for the Encouragement of Industry (Taxes) 1969, and, as such, is entitled to certain tax benefits, mainly increased depreciation rates, the right to claim public issuance expenses and the amortization of patents and other intangible property rights as a deduction for tax purposes.
+The Company is an "industrial Company" as defined in the Israeli Law for the Encouragement of Industry (Taxes) 1969, and, as such, is entitled to certain tax benefits, mainly increased depreciation rates, the right to claim public issuance expenses and the amortization of patents and other intangible property rights as a deduction for tax purposes.